spectrocloud/librarium/packages/docs/content/09-registries-and-packs/1-adding-a-custom-registry.md

             -e  REGISTRY_AUTH_HTPASSWD_PATH=/auth/htpasswd-basic \
             spectro-registry:latest
         ```
 * Expose the container host's port publicly to allow the tenant console to interact with the registry.
-This would be typically done via envirnment-specific constructs like Security Groups, Firewalls, etc.
+This would be typically done via environment-specific constructs like Security Groups, Firewalls, etc.
 * Verify installation by ...

 # VERIFICATION OF THE INSTALLATION PENDING!